rezabfil-sec/engine-framework/README.md

 While this repository contains most of the code of EnGINE framework, without a suitable hardware deployment and adequate configuration of the nodes, it can only be used to evaluate the results of the experiments.
 This can be achieved using the [process.yml](plays/process.yml) playbook. **As an example for post-processing of scenario Figure-9:** `ansible-playbook plays/process.yml -vvv -e scene=Figure-9 -e scene_folder=/results/Figure-9`

 The plots used within the aforementioned publication can be plotted using the [Journal Plotting](scripts/plotting/plot_journal.py) script. **Importantly, you need to specify the [path to your folder](scripts/plotting/plot_journal.py#L665) containing all result artefacts!!!** After doing that, the plotting script can be run by switching to the [plotting](scripts/plotting) folder and running `python3 plot_journal.py`.
 Note that you need to have all dependecies installed.

+### Plotting Script
+To obtain the plots for Figures 4 and 5 of IFIP Publication, you need to first unzip the `results/simulationResults.zip` file and then specify adequate paths in the [plot_paper.py](engine/scripts/plotting/plot_paper.py) script.
+Please note that you also need to download the results provided with the original EnGINE repository.

+We build on top of the EnGINE framework, which cannot be used without a suitable hardware deployment and adequate configuration of the nodes.
+Nevertheless, it can still be used to evaluate the results of the experiments.
+This can be achieved using the [process.yml](plays/process.yml) playbook following the similar instructions like for the simulation.
+To note, you need to download the data provided in the EnGINE repository.

 ### Available Experiment Campaigns/Scenarios List